JackJoeng/DurrBurger/README.md

 # DurrBurger

-DurrBurger is burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+DurrBurger is a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 It follows the MVC design pattern, uses Node and MySQL to query and route data in the app, and Handlebars to generate your HTML.

 ![](public/assets/images/logo2.jpg)